 Hazardous substances are stored in secure stores and relevant staff members are trained in safe handling, use and disposal of these.

-Aspect Owner - Chris Deacy - Assistant Director of HR (Occupational Health, Safety & Well-being)
+Aspect Owner - Chris Deacy - Head of Health & Safety

 Different methods are used in order to engage initially with all but also to contact the right people at the right time, for example Go Green Week and the e-learning sustainability module for staff induction.
-There is also compulsory student Halls induction which communicates the recycling and waste on Campus.
+Compulsory student Halls induction communicates the recycling and waste on Campus.

 The use of television screens, posters, emails and signage continue to confirm the message.
-Attendance at awareness sessions e.g. Fresher's Fayre, Go Green Week and the collaboration of Aspect Owners and other parties e.g. Cardiff Digs, in terms of waste management, noise pollution etc., Cynnal Cymru and Fairtrade Fortnight, Student Blackout etc. The engagement with students and students for volunteering opportunities and new ideas and initiatives.
+Attendance at awareness sessions e.g. Fresher's Fayre, Go Green Week and the collaboration of Aspect Owners and other parties e.g. Cardiff Digs, in terms of waste management, noise pollution etc. Fairtrade Fortnight, etc. The engagement with students and students for volunteering opportunities and new ideas and initiatives.
 Consultation groups for events planning e.g. Go Green Week.

-Aspect Owner - Rachel Roberts - Environmental Performance Manager RRoberts@Cardiffmet.ac.uk
+Aspect Owner - Rachel Roberts - Sustainability Engagement Manager - RRoberts@Cardiffmet.ac.uk

 The Students' Union represent the student voice and engagement with the EMS with a part time student Environmental Officer & Society.
 The SU in conjunction with the University and Cardiff Digs arrange and promote Student activities which have a positive environmental impact for the community, both locally and on a regional / national basis.
-The SU co-ordinate with the University the Fair trade accreditation.
+The Students' Union co-ordinate with the University the Fair trade accreditation.

 Current initiatives - The Cardiff Met Student award has been introduced with a Sustainable Thinking pathway.
 There are various options of volunteering available, one of which is the opportunity to be trained as an EMS auditor and arrange, plan and participate in team audits of the EMS.
 Consideration of Food redistribution opportunities with SU and Cardiff Digs to local charities from University and SU food outlets.